 – User authentication

-– SecureCRT supports Password, Public Key (RSA, DSA, and X.509 including Smart Cards), Kerberos v5 (via GSSAPI), and Keyboard Interactive when joining to SSH2 servers.
+– SecureCRT supports Password, Public Key (RSA, DSA, and X.509 including Smart Cards), Kerberos v5 (via GSSAPI), and Keyboard Interactive when connecting to SSH2 servers.
 For SSH1 servers, Password, Public Key, and TIS authentications are supported.

 – Public Key Assistant

-– Support for GSSAPI cumulative pivotal exchange
+– Support for GSSAPI secured key exchange

-– Mechanisms upheld count on GSSAPI provider.
+– Mechanisms supported depend on GSSAPI provider.

 – SFTP in a tab